immerjs/immer/readme.md

 ## Pitfalls:

 * Make sure to modify the state you get passed in in the callback function, not the original base state that was passed as first argument to `immer`!
+* Since immer uses proxies, reading huge amounts of data from state comes with an overhead.
+If this ever becomes an issue (measure before optimize!), do the current state analysis before entering the `immer` block or read form the `currentState` rather than the `draftState`